dwhite25/MSG-CcGAN/README.md

 This repository contains the surviving source code from the original research project.

-The original waveform database, approximately four years old at the time of this cleanup, is no longer available to me.
+The original waveform database is no longer available to me.
 The trained model checkpoints are also not currently included.

 As a result, the full original training experiment cannot be reproduced from this repository alone.

 The original research notebook is retained to document the historical training workflow.
-Future cleanup of this repository may additionally provide a small synthetic example demonstrating construction and forward propagation through the architecture without requiring the original gravitational-wave dataset.

 Historical figures and animations are presented where available rather than regenerated.